Fredrica Löf

 Fredrica Löf, also known as Fredrique Löwen (née Johanna Fredrika Löf; Stockholm, October 1760 – 17 July 1813), was a Swedish stage actress.
-She was the first female star at the newly founded national stage Royal Dramatic Theater, which was founded the year of her debut.
+She was the first female star at the newly founded national stage Royal Dramatic Theatre, which was founded the year of her debut.

 Life

 Fredrica Löf was born at Torsåker in Södermanland, Sweden.

 She was the daughter of Johan Gottfrid Löf and Catharina Charlotta Stålhammar (or Stålhand).
 Her father was employed as a löpare, munskänk and taffeltäckare at the royal court, and had earlier been a footman of Lovisa Meijerfeldt.
 Originally named Löwe, he changed his surname to Löf.

 Her date of birth is usually given as 4 December, but as she was baptized 7 October, she is believed to have been born in October shortly before her baptism.
 She was the godchild of the nobles Hedvig Catharina De la Gardie, Hans Henrik von Liewen and Hans Fredrik Ramel.
 The family was poor, and Fredrica had seven sisters and one brother.